In this article, you will learn everything you need to know about the Next-Gen Antivirus & MDM module.

 The Endpoint Detection - Next-Gen Antivirus view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the detected/quarantined files intercepted by the HEIMDAL Agent's Next-Gen Antivirus engine.
 On the top, you see a statistic regarding the number of Infected Files, the number of Suspicious Files, and the number of Quarantined Files.

-The collected information is placed in the following views: Latest Infections view, Infections Type view, Hostname/Infections view, Quarantine view, Exclude view, Scan History, and Zero - Trust Execution Protection.
+The collected information is placed in the following views: Latest Infections, Infections Type, Hostname/Infections, Quarantine, Exclude, Scan History, and Zero-Trust Execution Protection.

-This view displays a table with the following details: Hostname, Username, File, MD5, Threat Category, Infection name, Status, Resolution, and Timestamp.
+This view displays a table with the latest detected infections and the following details: Hostname, Username, File, MD5, Threat Category, Infection name, Status, Resolution, and Timestamp.
 This view allows you to select one or multiple infected files and add it/them to quarantine, delete it/them or add it/them to storage.

-This view displays a table with the following details: Threat Category, Number of Matches, Most Targeted Hostname, Username, and Last match.
+This view displays a table with the infection type and the following details: Threat Category, Number of Matches, Most Targeted Hostname, Username, and Last match.

-This view displays a table with the following details: Hostname, Username, Highest Threat Category, Number of Matches, and Last match.
+This view displays a table with the hostname/infections and the following details: Hostname, Username, Highest Threat Category, Number of Matches, and Last match.

-This view displays a table with the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.
+This view displays a table with all quarantined files and the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.
 This view allows you to select one or multiple quarantined files and Remove it/them from quarantine or add it/them to storage.

-This view displays a table with the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.
+This view displays a table of all exclusions and the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.

 - Scan History

-This view displays a table with the following details: Hostname, Username, Group Policy, Timestamp, New Infections Found, and Resolution.
+This view displays a table with the computers that were performing scan operations and the following details: Hostname, Username, Group Policy, Timestamp, New Infections Found, and Resolution.
 This view allows you to select one or multiple endpoints and select a scan type (Quick Scan, Full Scan, Active Processes Scan, Hard Drive Scan, Local Drive Scan, Removable Drive Scan, System Scan, Network Drive Scan).
 The selected scan will start on the first Group Policy check performed by the HEIMDAL Agent on the selected endpoint.

 - Zero - Trust Execution Protection